 We are an inclusive school and work hard to develop strategies to include all children.

-However, red behaviour may result in either internal suspension, or in extreme cases, fixed term external suspensions.
-This is necessary to maintain the health and safety of all our community.
-Suspension and permanent exclusion will be at the discretion of the Headteacher and SLT and will be in response to extreme or serious incidents.
+However, persistent red behaviours will result in either Internal, or in extreme cases, External Exclusions to maintain the health and safety of all our community.
+Exclusion will be at the discretion of the Headteacher and SLT and will be in response to extreme or serious incidents.